shivamkonkar/NodeJs-Notes/README.md

 ## License

-All content in this repository is licensed under [CC0-1.0 License](LICENSE), which means you can freely use and modify it for your educational purposes.
+All content in this repository is licensed under [MIT License](LICENSE), which means you can freely use and modify it for your educational purposes.

 ---